Vaccinate Imperial County

 Following, are steps for employers when reporting a COVID-19 positive case and/or exposure:

-- Step 2: Complete the electronic Workplace Reporting of COVID-19 Outbreak Form linked below.
+- Step 2: Complete the electronic Workplace Reporting of COVID-19 Outbreak Form.
 Please note that you will need to submit all relevant information at once.
 Once you start filling out the form, you will need to complete the submission.

 - Training Slides